-Moon Jae-in: Who is South Korea's new president? - BBC News
+The son of refugees who became president

-Moon Jae-in: Who is South Korea's new president?
+Moon Jae-in: South Korea's president with humble roots

-Moon Jae-in has swept to victory in South Korea, leaving his nearest rival trailing in his wake.
+South Korean President Moon Jae-in has led the country into a historic engagement with the North hoping to cool tensions on the peninsula and solve the nuclear threat from Pyongyang.

-Just who is this man who once spent time in jail for protesting against the father of his predecessor, Park Geun-hye?
+He was swept to victory in 2017 after a corruption scandal had driven his predecessor Park Geun-hye out of office.

-Ms Park is now the one in prison, awaiting trial on charges she denies, while Mr Moon - the son of refugees from the North, who spent his first years strapped to his mother's back as she sold eggs to make ends meet - prepares to lead the country.
+Ms Park has since been sentenced to prison while Mr Moon - the son of refugees from the North, who spent his first years strapped to his mother's back as she sold eggs to make ends meet - is leading the country through tumultuous and historic times.

 Fleeing south